-Restored phones help rescuers find missing after Florida hurricane
+Death toll rises as searches continue after Florida hurricane

 “This type of living wears on you,” Putnal said.
 “This is about my fifth day and I’m just not used to washing clothes in a tub with no washer and dryer and eating only peanut butter and jelly sandwiches.”

-The mayor of the town of about 1,200 residents, which took a direct hit from the hurricane, said a second person, a woman, was found dead on Monday afternoon.
+The town of 1,200 residents had reported two fatalities as of Monday.
 Rescue workers were using dogs to find any bodies that might be buried under the debris.

 More than 200,000 people remained without power in the U.S. Southeast, with residents of battered coastal towns forced to cook on fires and barbecue grills.